bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 # PART TWO
 ## Shilling Point!
-Three 5-15 minute intros into something by a volunteer or member (Must be Bitcoin branded and available in BTC)
+Could have maybe upto three 5-10 minute intros into a product or service offered by a member (The suggested qualification is the product must be Bitcoin branded somehow and be available to buy in BTC)
-	1. Bitcoin Nottingham sats shop
+- 1. Bitcoin Nottingham sats shop ( www.bitcoinnottingham.org/bitcoin-shop )
-	2.
+- 2. Chris Dan on options for merchants and how you can earn rewards for orange pilling a business
-	3.
+- 3. [YOUR FIRM HERE]

 ## Workshopping Bitcoin Lighting (First timers)
 First time Lightning Wallet users get 10,000 sats each to begin their Bitcoin journey with!
-Download an app
+- Download an app
-	Wallet of Satoshi
+	- Wallet of Satoshi
-	Muun Wallet
+	- Muun Wallet
-	Breez Wallet
+	- Breez Wallet
-Share the QR code and receive 2500 sats!
+- Share the QR code and receive 2500 sats!
-	Learning: SHARE a QR code to receive bitcoin on Lightning, SCAN a QR code to send bitcoin on Lightning Share the LNURL and receive 2500 sats!
+	Learning: SHARE a QR code to receive bitcoin on Lightning, SCAN a QR code to send bitcoin on Lightning
+- Share the LNURL and receive 2500 sats!
 	Learning: Sometimes your payer can't use a QR code, what if they are on their desktop pc?
-Send a LNURL link instead share the @payment address and receive 5000 sats!
+Send a LNURL link instead
+- Share the @payment address and receive 5000 sats!
 	Learning: Sometimes your only opportunity to transmit the payment address is verbal, use "hairysweater43@loungeofsatoshi.com" or a very cool personalised "sats@yourshopname.com" bitcoin Lightning instant payment address (a blipa!)

 ## Workshopping Bitcoin Lighting (OGs and first timers who graduate)
-	Newest Lightning storage/wallets/cold cards
+- Newest Lightning storage/wallets/cold cards
-	Coolest Lightning use case (cooler than the beer tap?)
+- Coolest Lightning use case (cooler than the beer tap?)
-	Running your own Lightning Node
+- Running your own Lightning Node

-## Bitcoin Events Review
+## Review of Bitcoin Events Schedule
-i.e. Bitcoin Miami - May 18th - 20th
+- Bitcoin Miami - May 18th - 20th
+- [YOUR EVENT HERE]
+- [OTHER EVENT HERE]

 ## Photo Opportunity
 Official Meetup Proof of Work photograph at block height/number nnn,nnn
-	- Remember to include an annalogue of the current block number(and date) in the photographs to create unbreakable event records
+- Can you include an annalogue of the current block number(and date) in the photographs to create unbreakable event records?
-	- Usse the satoshi masks or other face coverings for guests that might not want their faces in the images
+- Use the satoshi masks or other face coverings for guests that might not want their faces in the images

 ## Let's talk about Bitcoin Price!
 - The Bitcoin Pizza segment.
 On 22nd May 2010, Laszlo Hanyecz bought a pizza for 10,000 bitcoins.
-The current USD value of that pizza is https://twitter.com/bitcoin_pizza The Bitcoin pizza is worth $nnn hundreds of millions of dollars today. (+/- since last meetup)
+The current USD value of that pizza is https://twitter.com/bitcoin_pizza The Bitcoin pizza is worth [$nnn hundreds of millions of dollars] today. (+/- since last meetup)
 - Current, high and low prices for last 24 hours/week/month/year/all time https://www.binance.com/en/trade/BTC_USDT?
 - Bitcoin CME Futures Gaps! https://finance.yahoo.com/quote/BTC-USD/history/

 # In Closing